 Goods can be stored temporarily in Singapore and then loaded into another ship or aircraft for exporting without the need for customs clearance.
-Singaporean free trade zones allow the warehousing, storing, distribution, transshipment, and exportation of goods.
-Free trade zones in Singapore are covered by the Free Trade Zones Act.
+Singaporean free trade zones allow the warehousing, storage, distribution, transshipment, and exportation of goods.
+The legislation that regulates the activity of free trade zone is prescribed by the Free Trade Zones Act.
 Our lawyers in Singapore can guide you if you want to open a free zone company in the country.

 The video below offers information on Singapore's free trade zones: